 Advantages: High strength, toughness, and resistance to extreme conditions.

-1. Residential Plumbing: Used to seal off unused pipe ends in homes, preventing water leakage and contamination.
+1. Residential Plumbing: Pipe cap fitting is used to seal off unused pipe ends in homes, preventing water leakage and contamination.
 They protect against debris entering the system.

 2. Industrial Piping: In factories, caps seal pipes during maintenance or when sections are not in use.
 They prevent chemical leaks and protect against environmental damage.

-3. Oil and Gas: Caps are crucial in sealing high-pressure pipelines, ensuring safety and preventing fluid loss.
+3. Oil and Gas: Cap in pipe fitting is crucial in sealing high-pressure pipelines, ensuring safety and preventing fluid loss.
 They are also used in drilling operations to seal unused wellheads.

 4. Water Treatment: In water plants, caps seal pipes to prevent contamination and maintain water quality.
 They protect against backflow and ensure system integrity.